-With the help of SAP consulting team, Client business processes transform into cycles of business flows, such as Order to cash, procure to pay etc. The cycles serve as independent units that enable the client to test specific parts of the business process.
-Consulting team use to configuring the SAP implementation guide (IMG).
+With the help of the SAP consulting team, Client business processes transform into cycles of business flows, such as Order to cash, procure to pay etc. The cycles serve as independent units that enable the client to test specific parts of the business process.
+Consulting team use to configure the SAP implementation guide (IMG).
 A tool used to assist in configuring SAP system in a step by step manner.

 It is important for the project team to be self-sufficient in their awareness of the design of the SAP system as the configuration stage comes to a close.It is necessary to complete the transition of information to the configuration team charged with system maintenance (that is, maintenance of business processes after Go-live) at this time.
 Furthermore, the end-users were charged with using the actual.

 list of high-level configurations perform during this phase

 - Configuring the SAP ECC System as the client requirement

 - Defining the Roles & authorizations in projects